Quake1011/Weapon-Restrict/README.md

 	"RefundMessage": "Money redunded {GOLD}{MONEY}",	// Refund message "RefundMessageStatus": true,						// Indicates whether the refund message is enabled			[ true - on | false - off] "RestrictMethod": 2								// Method of restricting [ 1 - by players | 2 - by weapons ]
+	"AdminImmunityFlag": "@css/root"				// Admin-flag to enable immunity for player.
+Admin list can be finded here:`addons/counterstrikesharp/configs/admins.json`
 }
 ```
 ### RestrictConfig.json